Will the Circle Be Unbroken: Volume Two: Reception

 Nick Robinson of British music newspaper Music Week reviewed the album positively.
 He wrote: "The result is an impressive and uplifting collection of 20 tracks that should even appeal to those punters that are not already familiar with the styles included."

 Will the Circle Be Unbroken: Volume Two was certified gold in the United States and Canada.
 The album peaked at No. 5 on the Billboard Top Country Album chart and at 95 on the Billboard 200.
 Singles from the album included John Denver's "And So It Goes", "Turn of the Century", "When It's Gone" and "One Step Over the Line".

-It won Grammy Awards in 1990 for Best Bluegrass Recording (for "The Valley Road", with Bruce Hornsby) and Best Country Performance by a Duo or Group with Vocal.
+It won Grammy Awards in 1990 for Best Bluegrass Recording (for "The Valley Road", with Bruce Hornsby), Best Country Instrumental Performance (for "Amazing Grace" by Randy Scruggs), and Best Country Performance by a Duo or Group with Vocal.
 It also won Album of the Year at the Country Music Association Awards.
 A documentary film, The Making of Will the Circle Be Unbroken II, was released by Cabin Fever Entertainment.

 Circle II was followed up with a 2002 album, Will the Circle Be Unbroken, Volume III, which coincided with the 30th anniversary re-release of Will the Circle Be Unbroken.